11 High Protein, Portable, Alkaline Snacks

 I like to roast in coconut oil with crushed garlic, cumin and turmeric.

 Protein Content: 9g protein per serve (28g)

-Always my favourite part of any Japanese meal – people literally have to slap me down with chopsticks to prevent me eating the entire bowl within 60 seconds of it landing on the table.
-Protein rich, these little pods of wonderment are a great snack.
+Always my favorite part of any Japanese meal – people literally have to slap me down with chopsticks to prevent me from eating the entire bowl within 60 seconds of it landing on the table.
+Protein-rich, these little pods of wonderment are a great snack.
 Steam and enjoy, or simply defrost and cook before taking to work with you in an airtight container.
-Sprinkled with salt is my favourite, but you can top with a little chilli oil too to make them extra awesome.
+Sprinkled with salt is my favorite, but you can top with a little chili oil too to make them extra awesome.

 Protein Content: 15 grams protein in 1 cup edamame sprinkled with Himalayan salt

 These little balls pack a huge punch.
 Packed with goodness and an abundance of protein, all you have to do it blend and roll!
 They taste like a real treat, and they ARE a real treat, but they are amazing for you and will lift your energy and banish the hunger for hours.